mor10/FS011/module_1.md

 >
 > Allowed inputs are:
 >
-> - A single label, e.g. 5 or 'a', (note that 5 is interpreted as a label of the index, and never as an integer position along the index).
+> - A single label, e.g. `5` or `'a'`, (note that `5` is interpreted as a _label_ of the _index_, and __never__ as an integer position along the index).
-- A list or array of labels, e.g. ['a', 'b', 'c'].
+> - A list or array of labels, e.g. `['a', 'b', 'c']`.
-- A slice object with labels, e.g. 'a':'f'.
+> - A slice object with labels, e.g. `'a':'f'`.
-- A boolean array of the same length as the axis being sliced, e.g. [True, False, True].
+> - A boolean array of the same length as the axis being sliced, e.g. `[True, False, True]`.
-- An alignable boolean Series.
+> - An alignable boolean Series.
 The index of the key will be aligned before masking.
-- An alignable Index.
+> - An alignable Index.
 The Index of the returned selection will be the input.
-- A callable function with one argument (the calling Series or DataFrame) and that returns valid output for indexing (one of the above)
+> - A `callable` function with one argument (the calling Series or DataFrame) and that returns valid output for indexing (one of the above)

 The [`.loc[]`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.loc.html) accessor in Pandas is a powerful tool for selecting data from a DataFrame.
 It allows for selecting rows and columns by labels.
 You can use it to access a single value, a series of values, rows, columns, or even slices of the DataFrame based on row and column labels.
 The syntax for `loc[]` includes specifying the row labels first, followed by the column labels, separated by a comma.